 Why the QR code can't save the world

 Sticky helps you solve physical problems with our no-code platform and branded stickers.
-We give you everything you need to improve convenience and make more money in hospitality, retail, town centres and more.
+We give you everything you need to improve convenience and make more money in hospitality, retail, the enterprise and more.

 One of the most common (if not the most common) questions we get is: